31 Things To Do in Gowanus, Brooklyn with Kids

 2. Romp in a sandbox, a tree house, and a playhouse with ladders and slides at indoor kiddie gym Powerplay, which offers open-play sessions every day of the week.

-3. Hit the neighborhood's sole green space, Thomas Greene Playground, which also hosts a number of annual family events like a Halloween parade.
+3. Hit neighborhood green space Thomas Greene Playground, which also hosts a number of annual family events like a Halloween parade, or check out Gowanus's newest play spot, the renovated Ennis Playground.

 4. Savor an artisanal ice cream at Ample Hills Creamery; its menu changes with the season.
 There is a small play area inside, and a roof deck with an amazing view.

-5. Take a workshop or attend camp at Curious Jane on 3rd Avenue, offering engineering, science, and design classes geared toward girls.
+5. Take a workshop or attend camp at Curious Jane on Third Avenue, offering engineering, science, and design classes just for girls.

 RELATED: Drop-in Play Spaces Around Brooklyn for Kids and Tots